Using Pilot Systems to Execute Many Task Workloads on Supercomputers: Experiments

-Micro-benchmarks measure the performance of individual RP components \I{in isolation}.
-In a micro-benchmark, RP launches a Pilot on a resource with a single Unit scheduled to the Agent.
-When the Unit enters the component under investigation, it is cloned a specified number of times (10,000 times in our experiments).
-All the clones are then operated on by the component and dropped once the component has terminated its activity.
-This ensures that the downstream components remain idle.
-The result is that single components can be stressed in isolation, with a realistic workload, and without the influence of any other components.
-This approach to micro-benchmarks has two side effects: RP components and communication channels do not compete for shared system resources and, the benchmarked component cannot be affected by bottlenecks in other components.
-Thus, the micro-benchmark measures the \I{upper bound} of component performance, as reached \I{in isolation} from the interactions with other components.
+Microbenchmarks measure the performance of individual RP components \I{in isolation}.
+In a microbenchmark experiment, RP launches a pilot on a resource with a single unit scheduled onto the Agent.
+When the unit enters the component under investigation, it is cloned a specified number of times---10000 for experiments in this paper.
+The components operate on the clones, experiencing real loading while being stressed in isolation and independent of other components.

-We perform micro-benchmarks for three Agent components: the Scheduler, Stager and Executer.
-Results for both the input and output Stagers are discussed together, as both components behave analogously.
-We measure the performance of these components for three resources ({\it Stampede}, {\it Blue Waters} and {\it Comet}), and for several load-sharing setups (1, 2, 4, 8, 16, 32 component instances; distributed over 1, 2, 4, 8 compute nodes).
-These configurations span a large parameter space for the experiment, thus it is not possible to present the full set of results.
-We focus on those which most clearly illustrate the overall behavior of RP, in the sense that they expose performance and scaling differences between component types.
-The full set of profiling data and plots is available at~\cite{repo_rp_micro}. \jhanote{what is the criteria for determining those that best illustrate...? (as opposed to illustrate best..}\amnote{better?} \jhanote{Unfortunately still very difficult to parse}\amnote{better?}

-Our experiments based on micro-benchmarks investigate: how quickly the Scheduler, Stager and Executor reach steady throughput, and the value of the steady-state throughput as a function of the number of component instances and their distribution.
+Microbenchmark experiments are designed to isolate a component by eliminating communication, coordination and concurrency with other components.
+In this way, the benchmarked component does not compete for shared system resources and communication channels, and remains immune from bottlenecks in other components.
+Thus, the microbenchmark measures the performance \I{upper bound} of a component implementation, as achieved \I{in isolation} from all types of overhead as a consequence of interaction with other components.

+We perform microbenchmark experiments for the Scheduler and Executer components of RP Agent, the two components that most affect the overall performance of the RP Agent (see Fig.~\ref{fig:agent-arch_unit_pilot-state-models}).
+For the Executer, we test two launch methods: ORTE-CLI, and ORTE-LIB\@.
+Note that these methods are not used by the \textbf{executable} of the units, but instead by the RP component to launch the executable.
+In turn, the executable could be single/multi-thread/process or use MPI itself.
+Depending on the launch methods, we run microbenchmarks load-balancing among 2, 4 and 8 Executer instances, executed on 1, 2, 4, and 8 compute nodes.

+We perform microbenchmark experiments on \bw{} as the representative Cray system.
+As noted before, the executable of the units has no bearing on the microbenchmarks.
+Microbenchmarking of the Scheduler component require no execution, while Executer benchmarking requires actual execution of the units.
+We use the \T{sleep} command to avoid any irrelevant complication deriving from setting up specific execution environments.